-We did not earn any revenue from mining operations for the years ended June 30, 2017 and 2016.
-During the year ended June 30, 2017, we completed the acquisition of Calico.
-We completed our previously announced 30 hole drill program at our Grassy Mountain Project and several technical studies related to the PFS are well underway.
+We did not earn any revenue from mining operations for the years ended June 30, 2018 and 2017.
+During the year ended June 30, 2018, we completed various activities and milestones as described above in operating highlights.
 Other normal course of business activities included filing annual mining claim fees with the BLM, reclamation work at the Sleeper mine site and on-going reviews of its mining claims were completed.